bootique/bootique-cxf/bootique-cxf-jaxws-server/README.md

 Endpoint.publish("/test", new HelloWorldImpl())
 ```

-If you want your endpoints to be configured and provided during application DI bootstrap, you can extent the server module in your application module:
+If you want your endpoints to be configured and provided during application bootstrap, you can extent the server module in your application module:
 ```java
 class App implements Module {
     public void config(Binder binder) {